playtvapk/streamteste/README.md

 As the stream links will expire you will need to setup a cron job/scheduled task or manually run the script every few hours <br>
 To have the stream urls automatically be pulled use the flask version <br>
 <br>

+## Important Note
-Note that the extracted m3u8 links will only work on machines that have the same public IP address as the machine that extracted them.
+The extracted m3u8 links will only work on machines that have the same public IP address as the machine that extracted them.
 To play on a client that has a different public IP you need to use a m3u proxy like threadfin